coderefinery/git-intro/guide.md

 giving learners a minute to think about it, and then asking for the right answer or asking learners to raise their hands to signal which answer they think is correct.

+### Coffee breaks

+The episodes for the coffee breaks contain thought-provoking questions.
+The instructor should briefly discuss the questions and encourage learners to discuss them during the coffee break.

 ### Conflict resolution

 We use screenshots from a violent video game in the section on conflict resolution, but